Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures

-where $D$ is the diffusion coefficient, $\sigma^Z (\tau_3)$ the third Pauli matrix acting on the spin (particle-hole) subspace, $[,]$ is the commutator and $\check{\Sigma}$ describes the normal and anomalous self-energies in the Keldysh space \cite{supp}.
-We rotate the axis such that the F1 layer magnetization points in the z-axis direction implying a reduced non-equilibrium exchange field $\Omega \rightarrow \Omega'=\Omega \text{cos}\left(\theta_{F1}\right)$ \cite{Houzet_PRL101_2008}.
-The identity matrices are not written for simplicity.
+where $D$ is the diffusion coefficient, $\sigma^Z (\tau_3)$ the third Pauli matrix acting on the spin (particle-hole) subspace, $[,]$ is the commutator and $\check{\Sigma}$ describes the normal and anomalous self-energies in the Keldysh space (see Appendix \ref{appA}). { The normal self-energy includes spin-orbit scattering processes (see Appendix \ref{appA}).
+Spin-orbit scattering processes describe how spin scatters on non-magnetic impurities due to spin-orbit coupling \cite{Rusinov_JETP1964,Inoue_PRB2017}.
+The strength of these processes increases with the atomic number of the scattering impurity \cite{Rusinov_JETP1964,Inoue_PRB2017}.
+Spin-orbit scattering processes exist at all temperatures and do not affect the SC critical temperature as no time-reversal symmetry breaking is involved in these processes.
+The superconducting self-energy describes the superconducting order parameter (see Appendix \ref{appA}).
+Transformation into a rotating frame induces the onset of an effective exchange field along the F1 layer magnetization whose amplitude is proportional to the magnetic field precession frequency $\Omega$.} We rotate the axis such that the F1 layer magnetization points in the z-axis direction \cite{Houzet_PRL101_2008} { implying all results depend on the difference between the F1 and the F2 layer magnetization precession angle, $\theta=\theta_{F2}-\theta_{F1}$.} Identity matrices are not explicitely written for simplicity of notation.
 The Usadel equations (\ref{eq_us}) must be supplemented by suitable boundary conditions \cite{Kuprianov_JETP1988,Nazarov_PRL1994,Nazarov_SuperLattMicro1999,Eschrig_NJPhys2015}.
 For inner interfaces, we assume current conserving Nazarov boundary conditions \cite{Nazarov_PRL1994,Nazarov_SuperLattMicro1999}:

 where $G^{l(r)}$ is the Green function on the left(right) side of the interface, $\sigma$ is the normal state electrical conductivity, S is the area of the junction, $R_b$ is the interface resistivity and $0<\tau<1$ the interface transparency \cite{Nazarov_SuperLattMicro1999,Eschrig_NJPhys2015}.
-For the outer F1 interface at $x=0$, we impose $\check{G}(x=0)=\check{G}^{F1}$ where $\check{G}^{F1}$ is the Green function for a bulk ferromagnetic material with a spin-resolved non-equilibrium distribution function $f_{\uparrow(\downarrow)}=f_{FD}(E+(-)\frac{\Omega'}{2})$ with $f_{FD}$ the Fermi Dirac distribution.
-At the outer S interface ($x=L$), we impose a vanishing-current boundary condition $\partial_x \left. \check{G} \right|_{x=L}=0$.
+For the outer F1 boundary at $x=0$, we impose $\check{G}(x=0)=\check{G}^{F1}$ where $\check{G}^{F1}$ is the Green function for a bulk ferromagnetic material with a spin-resolved non-equilibrium distribution function $f_{\uparrow(\downarrow)}=f_{FD}(E+(-)\frac{\Omega'}{2})$ with $f_{FD}$ the Fermi Dirac distribution.
+At the outer S boundary ($x=L$), we impose a vanishing-current boundary condition $\partial_x \left. \check{G} \right|_{x=L}=0$.
 The singlet-superconducting order parameter is fixed by the self-consistency equation